zjnolen/PopGLen/docs/config.md

   the full depth bams will be used.
 If `subsample_by` is set to `"sitefilt"` this will have no effect, as the subsampling is already in reference to a set site list. (`true`/`false`)
+- `drop_samples`: When performing depth subsampling, you may want to leave some samples out that you kept in your 'full' dataset.
+These can be listed here and they will be removed from ALL depth subsampled analyses.
+A use case for this might be if you have a couple samples that are below your targeted subsample depth, and you don't want to include them. (list of strings: `[]`)
 - `subsample_analyses:` Individually enable analyses to be performed with the subsampled data.
 These are the same as the ones above in the analyses section.
 Enabling here will only run the analysis for the subsampled data,